• Skip to primary navigation

 To build a Low Power Led Flasher Circuit using Nand Gate IC following are the steps to follow:

-• Take all parts same like in circuit picture.
+• First, take all parts same like in circuit picture.

-• Connect pin 14 of IC to + of 6v battery.
+• Then connect pin 7 of IC to ground and then connect pin 14 of IC to + of 6V battery.

-• Connect pin 4 of IC to point of diode D1, resistor R2 and anode of LED.
+• After that, connect pin 4 of IC to point of diode D1, resistor R2 and anode of LED.

 • Join pin 5 and pin 6 together.